saomyaraj/saomyaraj.github.io/Readme.md

-# Portfolio Website
+# Website

 ## Overview

-Welcome to my portfolio website!
+Welcome to my website!
 This website showcases my skills, projects, and provides information about me.
 Feel free to explore and learn more about my journey in the world of software development.

 ## Features

 - About Me: Get to know more about who I am and my background.
 - Projects: Explore the various projects I have worked on.
+- Blogs: Read the blogs which I had written from my learnings.
 - Contact: Reach out to me for collaboration, questions, or just to say hello.

 ## Technologies